vegetableclean/plantar_pressure_index_classification/README.md

 * 隨機取樣照片的函式庫.ipynb
 * finetuning_squeeze.ipynb
 ### Content
-We have three important part here, process the data, image augmentation and deeplearning for classification.
+We have three important parts here, process the data, image augmentation and deeplearning for classification.
 Since the medical image is limited, we have to figure out a way to increase our current data to have a better accuracy for model learning.
 Thus, how we do in the project is deserved to look and experiment.
 ![alt text](https://github.com/vegetableclean/plantar-pressure/blob/main/1_12_16.jpg_18_69_111.jpg.jpg)